How to use SorceryNet webchat

 - Use channel detail pages to find OOC rooms, rules links, and activity notes.

-- Move to a dedicated IRC client later if you want notifications, logs, scripts, or a persistent connection.
+- Move to persistent Lounge or a dedicated IRC client later if you want notifications, logs, scripts, or a connection that remains available between visits.